Voigt transformations in retrospect: missed opportunities?: Lalan-Alway-Bogoslovsky transformations and anisotropic special relativity

 As we see, in general, if the spatial isotropy is not assumed, Einstein's two postulates do not lead to Lorentz transformations and Minkowski metric.
-Instead they lead to more general $\lambda$-Lorentz transformations and Finslerian metric (\ref{eq92}) (for applications of Finsler geometry in physics see, for example, \cite{65,66}).
+Instead they lead to more general $\lambda$-Lorentz transformations and Finslerian metric (\ref{eq92}).
+In the Finsler geometry the squared line element is homogeneous of second degree in the coordinate increments: $ds^2=f(x_\mu,dx_\nu)$, $f(x_\mu,\alpha dx_\nu)=\alpha^2f(x_\mu,dx_\nu)$.
+Although Finsler geometry is more general geometry than the Riemann geometry, which is obtained than $f(x_\mu,dx_\nu)$ is a quadratic form in coordinate increments, almost all the results of Riemannian geometry can be developed in the Finsler case too \cite{65A}.
+For applications of Finsler geometry in physics see, for example, \cite{65,66}.

-$\lambda$-Lorentz transformations (\ref{eq56}) correspond to the inertial frame which moves along the preferred direction $\vec{n}$.
-What about other inertial frames?
-Let us consider an inertial reference frame $S^\prime$ which moves with the velocity $\vec{V}$.
-If for a moment we consider $n^\mu$ as a normal 4-vector, not the fixed one, we may write